pittpv/sepolia-auto-install/en/README.md

 ![First screen](https://raw.githubusercontent.com/pittpv/sepolia-auto-install/main/other/img-en-2025-05-22-15-29-52.png)

-An interactive bash script for installing, managing, and monitoring an Ethereum Sepolia node with support for consensus client selection (Prysm (recommended), Lighthouse, Teku), sync monitoring, Telegram integration, and an optional cron-based monitoring agent.
-Geth is used as the execution client.
+An interactive bash script for installing, managing and monitoring an Ethereum Sepolia node with support for choosing an execution client (Geth (recommended), Reth, Nethermind) and a consensus client (Prysm (recommended), Lighthouse, Teku), synchronization monitoring and a cron agent with notifications about the node's status in Telegram.

 ## 📦 Features